hypeopal/SimplexCalculator/README.md

 - **Linear Programming Solver**: Solve LP problems involving multiple constraints and objective functions.
 - **Simplex Algorithm Implementation**: The core algorithm that helps in efficiently finding the optimal solution to linear programming problems.
 - **Interactive GUI**: User-friendly interface with input fields for constraints, objective function, and other parameters.
-- **Real-time Visualization**: The app displays the steps of the Simplex Algorithm and the graphical representation of the feasible region.
-- **Step-by-Step Execution**: Allows users to view each iteration of the Simplex method for better understanding.
 - **Result Display**: Once the algorithm converges, the application shows the optimal solution and its corresponding objective function value.

 ## Requirements